Bastille Day in France

 French President Emmanuel Macron and�Chief of the Defence Staff French Army General Pierre de Villiers arrive in a command car.
 REUTERS/Stephane Mahe

-U.S. President Donald Trump and First Lady Melania Trump stand in front of the American flag at the end of the traditional Bastille Day military parade.
+President Trump and First Lady Melania Trump stand in front of the American flag at the end of the traditional Bastille Day military parade.
 REUTERS/Gonzalo Fuentes

 U.S. troops, with soldiers wearing WWI helmets, are seen prior to the start of the parade.
 REUTERS/Yves Herman